-Join Whitney Johnson for an in-depth discussion in this video Building a website, part of Entrepreneurship Fundamentals.
+Join Whitney Johnson for an in-depth discussion in this video Building a website, part of Entrepreneurship Foundations.

 There are several elements to building a good website.
 The first is usability.
 Because users are not patient enough to spend a lot of time trying to figure out where information is.
 Menu items need to be clear.
 Text needs to be readable.
 Navigation should be easy with important information less than 2 clicks away.
 The site should be designed to work with any type of browser and on any type of device, whether on a laptop, tablet, or smartphone.

 The second consideration is structure.
 Just as a builder uses blueprints to build a house, you want a blueprint for your site.
 Creating a website goes much more smoothly if you take the time to sketch either by hand or on a computer.
 What the pages will actually look like?
 Where menus will go?
 What they will be called?
 And where photos and text blogs will go?
 You'll then want to consider layout.
 The layout should be clean and engaging to the primary users and customers.

 Branding, colors, and fonts should be consistent throughout.
 And remember to optimize your site for lead generation and conversion.
 I recommend that you use HubSpot's free marketing grader, a tool that measures and analyzes all of your marketing efforts as checklist.
 If you build the website yourself, there are number of good options.
 The first is WordPress, which can be used as a blog or the back end of a regular website.
 Another is Squarespace, a hosted service that allows you to build sites with a drag and drop editor.